ElenaStoeva/web-development/design-plan/design-journey.md

 1. On the catalog page for consumers, click on any of the images.

-2. You will be redirected to a page with details for the specific plant.
+2. You will be redirected to a page with details for the selected plant.

 _How to insert and upload a new entry:_